123wowow123/PreFlopTrainer/readme.md

 DELETE file on duplicate uploads or upsert

 border around selected button
-disable buttons that are no possible
+disable buttons that are not possible

 add uploads folder on build

 build out add and remove image async path

-app name title bar change from index.js
+add grunt scss watch